 To share information that is not meant to be public, contact the ReSharper team via e-mail

-Here are the 5 most frequently asked questions about ReSharper:
+Here are some most frequently asked questions about ReSharper:

 Where can I download an older version of ReSharper?
 Answer